Complaints & Grievance Procedure

 We understand that most participants in athletics are volunteers and they participate because they want to.
 However, there are certain standards of behaviour that we expect and unfortunately there are occasions when these standards are not reached.
 In these circumstances we detail below the Kent AC Club Grievance Procedure to ensure that any issues are dealt with fairly and appropriately.

-If you have a grievance that involves another member (including coaches, volunteers, committee members …etc.), you should first of all try to resolve the matter by speaking directly with the other member about the matter, if possible.
+If you have a grievance that involves another member (including coaches, volunteers, parents, committee members …etc.), you should first of all try to resolve the matter by speaking directly with the other member about the matter, if possible.
 The discussion should be conducted with courtesy and to reach a resolution as soon as possible.

 If you do not wish to discuss the matter directly with the other member and Step 1 did not result in resolution or would like additional assistance, you can contact the Welfare Officers who can investigate and assist on the matter.
 To the extent that you can, please provide as much details as possible on the following:

 - What has been happening or has happened and when?

 - What contact (if any) have you made with the member?

 - What steps (if any) have you taken to resolve the matter on your own?